Policy Learning under Endogeneity Using Instrumental Variables: Verification of Assumption

 \section{Verification of Assumption \ref{identifyW}}

 \begin{proof}[Verification of Assumption \ref{identifyW} in Example \ref{examplenonpara}] Assumption \ref{identifyW}(i) is satisfied because $p(x,z)$ is point-identified over $\operatorname{Supp}(X,Z)$.
-Assumption \ref{identifyW}(ii) is satisfied because for every $x\in\mathcal{X}$, $\operatorname{MTE}(\cdot,x)$ is point-identified over $\mathcal{P}(x)$, and $[\min\mathcal{P}_{\boldsymbol{\alpha}}(x),\allowbreak\max\mathcal{P}_{\boldsymbol{\alpha}}(x)]\subset[\min\mathcal{P}(x),\max\mathcal{P}(x)]\subset\mathcal{P}(x)$, where $\mathcal{P}(x)$ denotes the support of $p(X,Z)$ conditional on $X=x$. \end{proof}
+Assumption \ref{identifyW}(ii) is satisfied because for every $x\in\mathcal{X}$, $\operatorname{MTE}(\cdot,x)$ is point-identified over $\mathcal{P}(x)$, and $[\min\mathcal{P}_{\boldsymbol{\alpha}}(x),\max\mathcal{P}_{\boldsymbol{\alpha}}(x)]\subset[\min\mathcal{P}(x),\max\mathcal{P}(x)]\allowbreak\subset\mathcal{P}(x)$, where $\mathcal{P}(x)$ denotes the support of $p(X,Z)$ conditional on $X=x$. \end{proof}

-\begin{proof}[Verification of Assumption \ref{identifyW} in Example \ref{examplesemipara}] Assumption \ref{identifyW}(i) is satisfied because $\gamma$ is point-identified and $\theta(z)$ is point-identified over $\mathcal{Z}$, provided that $E[(X-E[X|Z])(X-E[X|Z])^\top]$ is positive definite.
-Under (E2-4) and (E2-5), we can write the conditional mean of $Y$ given $(X,p(X,Z))$ as
+\begin{proof}[Verification of Assumption \ref{identifyW} in Example \ref{examplesemipara}] Assumption \ref{identifyW}(i) is satisfied because $\gamma$ is point-identified and $\theta(z)$ is point-identified over $\mathcal{Z}$ under (E2-5).
+Let $V=DV_1+(1-D)V_0$.
+Under (E2-4), one can write the conditional mean of $Y$ given $(X,p(X,Z))$ as